NAME

 Certain sensors may erratically flip status from time to time.
 To

-guard against false reports, sensorsd
+guard against false reports, sensorsd requires two

 confirmations before reporting a state change.
 However, this inevitably